Exclusive: If Lebanon needs financial aid, France will be there, finance minister says

 “France always stands ready to help Lebanon.
 It has always been the case in the past and it will be the case in the future...”
 Bruno Le Maire told Reuters at the end of a meeting of finance officials from the Group of 20 (G20) major economies.

-“We know that there are ties between the two issues but we don’t want to mix the issue of economic recovery in Lebanon, which is today the clear emergency, and the question of Iran,” he added.
+“If there is any help required from Lebanon, France will be there.”

+Lebanon’s long-brewing economic crisis spiraled last year as the country’s capital inflows slowed and protests erupted against the ruling elite.

-As Lebanon’s economic crisis deepens, Western and Sunni-led Gulf Arab states that helped in the past have made clear that any support hinges on Beirut implementing long-delayed reforms to address root causes such as state corruption and bad governance.
+As the crisis deepens, hitting ordinary Lebanese hard, there is no sign of foreign aid.
+Western and Sunni-led Gulf Arab states that helped in the past have made clear that any support hinges on Beirut implementing long-delayed reforms to address root causes such as state corruption and bad governance.

+Saudi Arabia’s finance minister said on Sunday the kingdom was in contact with allies and international bodies to coordinate any support for Lebanon on the basis of economic reforms proposed by Beirut.

+An International Monetary Fund (IMF) team has discussed all possible options in recent meetings with Lebanese officials, who are seeking technical advice for tackling the crisis as Beirut mulls a plan for dealing with fast-approaching debt payments.

 Le Maire said decisions by Lebanon’s government were urgently needed to improve the situation on the ground.

+Lebanese Prime Minister Hassan Diab’s government took office last month with the backing of Hezbollah, the Iranian-backed Shi’ite group, and its allies, as Washington presses its policy of “maximum pressure” against Iran with wide-ranging sanctions.

+“We know that there are ties between the two issues but we don’t want to mix the issue of economic recovery in Lebanon, which is today the clear emergency, and the question of Iran,” Le Maire added.

-Reporting by Stephen Kalin.
-Editing by Jane Merriman
+Additional reporting by Francesco Canepa and Jan Strupczewski; Editing by Jane Merriman and Alex Richardson